gitFaisal/crypto_currency_scraper/README.md

 - Enter name and hit enter.
 Thats it!<br>

-File will be saved with time_interval of data + currency name
+File will be saved as csv with time_interval of data + currency name in title.